sumitpore/mvc-plugin-boilerplate-for-wordpress/README.md

 * The Boilerplate is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](http://make.wordpress.org/core/handbook/inline-documentation-standards/php-documentation-standards/).
 * All classes, functions, and variables are documented so that you know what you need to be changed.
-* The Boilerplate uses a strict file organization scheme that correspond both to the WordPress Plugin Repository structure, and MVC pattern.
 * The project includes a `.pot` file as a starting point for internationalization.

 ## Installation